CryoInTheCloud/CryoCloudWebsite/.github/actions/README.md

 # GitHub Actions

 This folder contains continuous integration workflows to perform a variety of tasks such as checking for spelling errors and broken links, ensuring HTML is generated without errors, and publishing the website.
-From eScience Hackweek Jupyterbook Template
+Based on the eScience Hackweek Jupyterbook Template.

 ## Actions